MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Mirage infusion

 \paragraph{Discussion} There are several design choices when defining the expanded domain.
 In our setup, we: (1) initialize mirage atoms with uniformly random coordinates.
 This choice ensures that mirage atoms can occupy arbitrary positions in the unit cell and introduces variability into the generation process.
 (2) Mask the loss for mirage atoms during training to avoid learning from noise.
 This allows the model to focus on denoising atoms that exist in the final structure while giving it the freedom to learn when and how mirage atoms should transform into real ones during generation.
 Skipping the mask would force the model to predict a zero score for mirage atoms, potentially reducing expressiveness.

-A similar idea was proposed independently by \citet{schneuing2025multidomain} for structure-based drug design.
-In their method, mirage atom coordinates are initialized at the object's center of mass, and no loss masking is applied.
-While both methods share conceptual goals, we argue that our design is more principled and flexible.
-Empirical comparisons support this claim, showing that our approach achieves higher generative quality (see Appendix~\ref{sup:mirage-definitions}).
+A similar idea was independently proposed by \citet{schneuing2025multi} for structure-based drug design.
+In their method, mirage atom coordinates are initialized at the object’s center of mass, and no loss masking is applied.
+In Appendix~\ref{sup:mirage-definitions} we demonstrate that this technique fails to work for de novo crystal generation, underscoring the significance of our proposed design choices.